ryanvarley/ExoData/readme.md

 You can then access most units and constants such as meters pq.m, astronomical units pq.au etc!

-Some astronomy units such as R_e, R_j, R_s (where e is Earth, j is Jupiter and s in the Sun) are not included (yet) in quantities so you need to refer to them as aq.R_e by importing oecpy.astroquantities as aq
+Some astronomy units such as R_e, R_j, R_s (where e is Earth, j is Jupiter and s in the Sun) are not included (yet) in quantities so you need to refer to them as aq.R_e by importing exodata.astroquantities as aq

 There are also M_e, M_s, M_j.